cj1128/handmade-hero/README.md

 - Define `render_group_camera`
   - Add `gameCamera` and `renderCamera` to render group
   - Now we can see the big picture of our game world

+### Day 111: Resolution-independent Ground Chunks

+- Reenable ground buffer code
+- Make ground the same size as the chunk
+- Define another LoadBMP call to set a default center align
+- Use meters in `FillGroundBuffer`